Redundancy Pay

 The legal minimum payment is called statutory redundancy pay.
 Statutory redundancy pay must be paid if an employee has been continuously employed for at least 2 years.
 UCL’s enhanced redundancy package (below) is based on statutory redundancy.

-Statutory redundancy payments are calculated according to: length of service (up to a maximum of 20 years), age, and weekly pay (based on the average total pay – including, where relevant, multiple payments, allowances and bonuses – that you earned per week over the 12 weeks before the day you got your redundancy notice), on which there is an upper limit or “cap” (£700 at the time of writing).
-For most UCL staff, who are over 21, employees are eligible for 1 week’s pay (up to the statutory cap) for each complete year of service up to and including the age of 40, and 1.5 week’s pay for each year of employment thereafter.
+Statutory redundancy payments are calculated according to: length of service (up to a maximum of 20 years), age, and weekly pay, on which there is an upper limit or “cap” (£719 at the time of writing).
+For most UCL staff, who did not begin work until 21, employees are eligible for 1 week’s pay (up to the statutory cap) for each complete year of service up to and including the age of 40, and 1.5 week’s pay for each year of employment thereafter.
 (This calculation is performed by working back from the end of contract.)

 HMG statutory redundancy calculator